 Good MorningEquity markets are in rebound mode after hitting bottom in early April.
 The move is driven by three Ds: Delay, De-escalation, and Deals, and may turn into a robust market melt-up if the good news continues.
 The delay refers to the delayed implementation of "peak tariffs" until later this year.
 The de-escalation refers to indications from Trump's advisors that trade relations with China would cool, and deals to the possibility of U.S. trading partners reaching amicable arrangements with the President.

 How high the rebound gets is anybody's guess, but a retest of the all-time high is likely.
 A move to new highs is possible because of the earnings growth outlook, and a substantial move could follow.
 Assuming that de-escalation and deals become a reality, the economic outlook will brighten quickly and lead to a market surge.
 The S&P 500 could easily regain its lost ground and then advance another 20% in that scenario.
-Featured: This Phone Pays People For Using It (Mode Mobile)
+Featured: Forget AI, Trump just Triggered a Boom in this Sector (Ad)

 |